 Laikipia Plateau is home to all of the Big Five.
 The different ranches offer very different wildlife experiences, and some have better animal densities than others.
 However, in general, the wildlife viewing is excellent.
 The plateau supports thousands of elephants and plenty of predators.
 Most of the reserves have a good population of both black and white rhino.

 Laikipia is home to more than 70% of the world’s remaining Grevy’s zebra population.
 It also has healthy numbers of wild dogs.
 The Sweetwaters Chimpanzee Sanctuary at Ol Pejeta supports the country’s only chimpanzee population.
-The chimpanzees live on an island and can be viewed from an observation tower.
+The chimpanzees live on an island and viewed from an observation tower.